 Another project bites the dust.

 The problem is that your legacy system is too rigid to accommodate new business opportunities.
 The result of not moving on the new opportunity will be bad news.
 Maybe your distributors get courted by the better more modern approach of your competitor resulting in lost channel and lost sales for the business.
 New opportunities mean new challenges, and legacy systems just can’t stand up to the tests posed by today’s markets.
 Your systems need to avoid redundancy and bottlenecks and deliver:

 Automated process management systems offer all these solutions in one integrated system.
 When new business opportunities arise, legacy systems will fail but bpm platforms will rise to the occasion.

 Sign 5: You have lots of custom point solutions that are difficult to maintain and modify.

 Do you have a custom software package for accounting, another piece of custom software for human resources and a totally different custom COBOL software solution for inventory control?
 And there is only one programmer who understands how each one works?
 You realize that the day the programmer leaves, you are not going to be able to make any changes or even perform maintenance on the system.

 As well as custom point solutions may work for a single department, they do little to expand the horizons and profits of your business.
 Integrated software accomplishes shared data goals much more efficiently than lots of little custom point systems.
-Common and modern platforms greatly reduce risk associated with churn of key developers.
+Common and modern platforms greatly reduce risk associated with a churn of key developers.
 Shared data creates a process management tool accessible to everyone and avoids the bottleneck problems arising from point solutions.
 Get rid of gatekeeper systems and get on with business.